Sophistication in any area of life is no guarantee of happiness or success. But it usually helps:

-In may ways, the fundamental struggle we all face is that we have Stone Age brains in a modern world.
+In many ways, the fundamental struggle we all face is that we have Stone Age brains in a modern world.
 For example, our brains crave simple sugars and carbs.
-And while these would have been rare and valuable in hunter gather days, they lead us to overeating, obesity, and all the health problems the stem from an abundance of widely available, inexpensive, and wonderfully tasty treats in modern life.
+And while these would have been rare and valuable in hunter-gather days, they lead us to overeating, obesity, and all the health problems the stem from an abundance of widely available, inexpensive, and wonderfully tasty treats in modern life.

 Our desire pulls us one way and our values pull another.
 And more often than not, our desires win.

 Of course, it is possible to resist the pull of unhelpful short term desires like craving unhealthy food, risky sexual impulses, or gambling.
 But a basic prerequisite is that we stay mindful of the cost of indulging these desires:

 - Sure, more sugar tastes good, but Type II Diabetes makes life a real struggle.

 - Sex is fun.
 STDs… not so much.

 - Gambling is exciting until you turn out of money and can’t pay your mortgage.

 The real problem is not that we have short-term desires, it’s that we forget about our long-term values.

 Which means the trick to navigating life in a way that leads to genuine happiness and success comes down to keeping our values and highest aspirations front and center:

 - It’s easier to resist that second bowl of ice-cream when you imagine how important it is that you have enough energy to wrestle and play tag with your kids.